-IOUs, community choice aggregators (CCA), and POUs are directed to estimate median values (stated as negative numbers) for cost-effective and achievable savings from future programs that are reasonably expected to be developed but are not yet implemented or funded.
+IOUs, community choice aggregators (CCAs), and POUs are directed to estimate median values (stated as negative numbers) for cost-effective and achievable savings from future programs that are reasonably expected to be developed but are not yet implemented or funded.
 Enter this value as a negative number.

 For large LSEs, this estimate of additional achievable energy efficiency should match the amount shown on Demand Form 3.2.
-Do not include the effects of energy efficiency programs that are already embedded in the LSE demand forecast (Demand Forms 1.1a and 1.1b) or in the LSE load forecast (Forms S-1, lines 1 and 12).
+Do not include the effects of energy efficiency programs that are already embedded in the LSE load forecast (Forms S-1, lines 1 and 12).
 Reported savings should include those that are expected to be achieved in pursuit of goals established by regulatory agencies for which final program design details have not yet been established.
 Enter amount of additional achievable energy efficiency (in terms of energy or capacity, depending on the table) in parenthesis and it will appear as a red, negative number.